bHodges97/timetable/README.md

-# timetable maker
+# Timetable
 Creates HTML timetable.

 ## Installation
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Usage
 Generate event_id list from list of modules.
 The given modules matches the start of the module codes in the spreasheet.
-For example, 'CS' would match all module codes beginnng with cs.
+For example, 'CS' would match all module codes beginnng with CS.
 ```
 python3 getevents.py "spreadsheet path" module ... -o "output file"
 ```